microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/GETTING_STARTED.md

 4. Create your `.env` file based on the provided sample `.env.example`.
 Place this file in the same place as the `.env.example`.
 5. Generate a data dictionary for your target server using the instructions in the **Running** section of the `data_dictionary/README.md`.
 6. Upload these generated data dictionaries files to the relevant containers in your storage account.
 Wait for them to be automatically indexed with the included skillsets.

+**Execute the following commands in the `autogen` directory.**

+7. Run `uv sync` within the text_2_sql directory to install dependencies.
+    - Install the optional dependencies if you need a database connector other than TSQL. `uv sync --extra <DATABASE ENGINE>`
+    - See the supported connectors in `text_2_sql_core/src/text_2_sql_core/connectors`.
-7. Navigate to `autogen` directory to view the AutoGen implementation.
+8. Navigate to `autogen` directory to view the AutoGen implementation.
 Follow the steps in `Iteration 5 - Agentic Vector Based Text2SQL.ipynb` to get started.